APDevTeam/CustomWhiteList/README.md

 Aliases: cwl

 **/customwhitelist add** `<username/uuid ...>`
-Adds `<username/uuid ...>` to the white list, you may specify multiple usernames or UUIDs or a mix
+Adds users to the white list
+You may specify one or more usernames and/or UUIDs
 Permission: `customwhitelist.add`

 **/customwhitelist remove** `<username/uuid ...>`
-Removes `<username/uuid ...>` from the white list, you may specify multiple usernames or UUIDs or a mix
+Removes users from the white list
+You may specify one or more usernames and/or UUIDs
 Permission: `customwhitelist.remove`

 **/customwhitelist check** `<username/uuid ...>` [-r]
-Checks if `<username/uuid ...>` is on the white list, you may specify multiple usernames or UUIDs or a mix, you may choose option -r to resolve UUIDs to usernames
+Checks if users are on the white list
+You may specify one or more usernames and/or UUIDs
+You may use option -r to resolve UUIDs to usernames
 Permission: `customwhitelist.check`

 **/customwhitelist list** [-r]